falachabt/alx-low_level_programming/0x0A-argc_argv/README.md

-This readme will help us to know abotu argv and argc
+This directory will contain files about argv argc functionning for now we are going to put these filein put separate foder so you can acces them